canonical/bundle-kubeflow/tests/airgapped/README.md

 ./tests/airgapped/setup/setup.sh
 ```

-We've observed that in almost all cases we needed to reboot to be able to
+Make sure to reboot your machine after running the setup scripts to be able to
-run docker as sudo and the lxc container to, initially, have network access.
+run docker commands and the lxc container to, initially, have network access.

 ## Running the tests